velichkoStoev/useful-stuff/IntroductionToPython.md

 x = 3
 str = 'Aveiro'
 ```
-If you try to access a name before it’s been properly created (by placing it on the left side of an assignment), you’ll get an
+If you try to access a name before it's been properly created (by placing it on the left side of an assignment), you'll get an
 error.

 ```python